Travelling with dogs or cats to Norway

 Travelling with dogs, cats and ferrets from the EU/EEA to Norway

 - All dogs travelling into Norway must be treated for fox dwarf tapeworm (anti-echinococcus [worm] treatment).
-The requirement for worm treatment does not apply for cats and ferrets, nor for dogs imported directly from Finland, Malta, the UK or Ireland.
+The requirement for worm treatment does not apply for cats and ferrets, nor for dogs imported directly from Finland, Malta, or Ireland.
 The tapeworm treatment must be administered by a veterinary surgeon 24-120 hours before the arrival in Norway.
-Alternatively, the dog must be treated at least twice with an interval of 1-28 days before the first entry to Norway.
-The treatment then continues at least every 28th day.
-This alternative can be suitable for people travelling frequently.
+If you travel often with the dog in the EU/EEA, you can treat the dog continuously against the tapeworm parasite with a maximum interval of 28 days (the 28-day rule).

 - When pets are travelling from countries in the EU/EEA, the animal and necessary documentation must be presented to the Norwegian Customs for checking.
 Walk/drive through the red zone in the Customs area.
-When travelling to Norway from Sweden, the animal and documentation need not be shown to the Norwegian Customs if the animal has been kept legally in Sweden and meets all requirements for entry.
+Animals that are only being moved between Norway and Sweden may be taken through the green zone.

 If you wish to bring a caged bird, rabbit or rodent into Norway, the requirements vary depending on where you are travelling from.
-More information (Norwegian Food Safety Authority)
+Read more on the website of the Norwegian Food Safety Authority (Mattilsynet).

 Some exotic animals may be imported to Norway.
 Other animal species may not be imported.